hammenm/chat-react-router/README.md

-# MewoGPT react-router
+# Chat react-router

-This project is the final exercise project for the React course.
+This project is an exercise project for the React course.

 To start the project, you need first to launch the server: